kasungihan/Advanced-PHP/README.md

 # SOLID Principle

 1. Single Responsibility

 Source code write for one job in single function or method but it can be divided to smaller peaces resposible each separate method.

-in laravel we can refactor controller to different services
+in laravel we can refactor controller to different services.

 2. Open-Closed Principle

 Close for modification open for extention we can get example laravel package vender we can not modify. which mean modify package without damage the package.

+5. Dependancy invesion p

+not keep depend on high level(ex: ui) to low level(ex: db connection)

+switchable - interface class
+switch on - parent class
+lightbulb / tv - child class